 Some accelerated degrees simply take a semester or two off of the final time investment.
 Others streamline the educational experience into just one intensive year.
 The time varies greatly depending on the degree you’re seeking, the university’s policies, and what credits or life experiences you can bring to the institution.

-A bachelor’s typically involves 120 credits.
+An online bachelor’s typically involves 120 credits.
 The number you’ll need to earn may be reduced by:

 - Transferring credits from another institution